edea-dev/edea-server/README.md

 This should output helpful log information to the standard output in case something goes wrong.

-### Or if you have a working Go installation, you can just run:
+### Or if you have a working Go installation, you can just run

 ```sh
 go get gitlab.com/edea-dev/edead/cmd/edead